Phala-Network/growth-program/README.md

    - For every 5 new Ambassadors joining the program, an additional 21,000 $PHA will be added to the token pool.
    - The reward pool comes from the PHA [Treasury](https://phala.subscan.io/account/41PLCEdup7XdUH4hsik4hyFoihDRYKfpN2K48jZH8ehL2tP2).
    - The token allocation to each department may change depending on how the recruitment goes.
-   - Future $PHA will ONLY be distributed to the ambassadors' addresses on Phala Network.
+   - Future $PHA will ONLY be distributed to the ambassadors' wallet addresses on Phala Network.

 6. Ambassador hierarchy:
    - Our structure: candidate, ambassador, senior ambassador, and head ambassador.